Meeting and surpassing all audience expectations every day.

 Frenemies?

-Like we have on Facebook.
+We're going to talk about frenemies like we have on Facebook.

-This is that's tantamount to defining foreign policy by virtue of what was in the latest Tom Cruise movie.
+That's tantamount to defining foreign policy by virtue of what was in the latest Tom Cruise movie.

-Anyway, let's go to Obama skip twenty-five.
+Anyway, let's go to Obama and skip 25.

 I want to get to this West Point.